Military history of Italy during World War I: Operations of 1915

+The Italian government declared war on May 24, 1915.
+Hostilities began along the entire front.
 The first shells were fired in the dawn of 24 May 1915 against the enemy positions of Cervignano del Friuli, which was captured a few hours later.
 On the same day the Austro-Hungarian fleet bombarded the railway stations of Manfredonia and Ancona.
 The first Italian casualty was Riccardo Di Giusto.
+Cadorna's plan included an offensive on the Julian front (main action), defense in Trentino (secondary action), and other limited actions in the area of Cadore and Carnia.
+The advance began from Cadore to the sea with offensive intent and in Trentino to improve the border's defensive conditions.
+The terrain along the Italo-Austrian border (from Trentino to the Isonzo) was unsuited for offensive warfare by being mountainous and broken, with little room for manoeuvring.